 Hi Robert,

-It's wonderful to hear you attracted to the Catholic Church.
+It's wonderful to hear that you attracted to the Catholic Church.
 This is probably one of many questions you'll have on your journey.
-The answer is a long one.
-But I'll give you as short a synopsis as possible.
-I'm sure there is a lot I'll leave out in the process.
+The answer is a long one but I'll give you a short synopsis.

 So this sort of thing was the societal norm.
-I'm not saying it was right, but the Church while a Divinely ordained institution is also human and its members are not free from sin.
+I'm not saying it was right, but the Church, while a divinely ordained institution, is also a human institution and its members are not free from sin.

 The problem arose when Galileo decided to look to Scripture to support his scientific theories.